HolsDuckett/boxt-tech-test/README.md

 # BOXT TOY ROBOT

+### Description

+- The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units

+- There are no other obstructions on the table surface

+- The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
+Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed

 ### Prerqusites
 Ruby installed
 A taste for the fun things in life (aka robot applications 🤖)